GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_angular_spectra.rst

 Initialization
 ---------------

-To start, initialize a :func:`~colibri.cosmology.cosmo` instance and assign it to a :func:`~colibri.angular_spectra.angular_spectra` instance.
+To start, initialize a :func:`~src.cosmology.cosmo` instance and assign it to a :func:`~src.angular_spectra.angular_spectra` instance.

 .. code-block:: python